cpjobling/eg-151-microcontrollers/eg-151-assessment-2021-2022.md

 ## Module Delivery Method

 EG-151 will employ a blended approach to delivery using the Canvas Digital Learning Platform for live and self-directed online activity, with live and self-directed on-campus activities each week.
-Students may also have the opportunity to engage with online versions of sessions delivered on-campus should circumstances require this.
+You may also have the opportunity to engage with online versions of sessions delivered on-campus should circumstances require this.

 ### Laboratory Introduction

 Laboratory sessions during the first three weeks of term will be used for a laboratory introduction exercise.
-The laboratory introduction is COMPULSORY and must be passed if a student is to work in the laboratory.
+The laboratory introduction is COMPULSORY and must be passed before you can continue to work in the laboratory.
 Components of the laboratory introduction are as follows:

 * Health and safety and safe working during the COVID pandemic